SonyCSL/apis-dcdc_batt_comm/README.md

 # apis-dcdc_batt_comm

 ## Introduction
 The dcdc_batt_comm component is a Device Driver for actual control of hardware to implement energy sharing according to instructions from apis-main.
-The controlled DC/DC Converter is assumed to be the TDK Lambda EZA2500(EZA-2500-32048SC0), with communication using the proprietary TDK Lambda protocol via RS485.
+The controlled DC/DC Converter is assumed to be the TDK-Lambda EZA2500(EZA-2500-32048SC0), with communication using the proprietary TDK Lambda protocol via RS485.
 The battery to be controlled is designed for communication using the Modbus RTU communication protocol via RS485.
 Communication with apis-main is accomplished via a Web API developed by Sony CSL and implemented on a Python Bottle Web server running on dcdc_batt_comm.

 ![dcdc_batt_comm](https://user-images.githubusercontent.com/71874910/94906900-40b64200-04da-11eb-84b5-1134cd3d6b36.PNG)